British Values

 We take our responsibility to prepare children for life in modern Britain very seriously.
 We ensure that the fundamental British Values are introduced, discussed, taught and lived out through our school.
 All curriculum areas provide a platform for furthering understanding of these concepts and, in particular, our RE and PSHE lessons and Collective Worships provide excellent opportunities to deepen and develop understanding.
 Children embrace these concepts with enthusiasm and demonstrate a good understanding of their application to their own lives.

 British values is taught to children explicitly through assemblies and class discussions and also indirectly through other lessons in school.
 All British Values are covered through our PSHE scheme - Jigsaw - and the mapping for how they are covered and when can be found on the PSHE page of our website.
+We kickstart each academic year with a British Values workshop day for each class where children learn through drama and role play in an age appropriate way.

 We make continuous efforts to ensure children have exposure to a wide experience beyond their local community during which these concepts are shown, through, for example, our strong links with our local church, sporting events, residential visits to outdoor centres and through visits and visiting speakers from all faiths and groups.
 Their strong-rooted values-based understanding gives them an excellent platform for embracing difference.